Board means The Board of Directors of WSCLC as constituted from time to time.

 Collection and Holding of Information

-WSCLC collects and holds personal and sensitive information of clients that is necessary to help provide front line service delivery within its nine programs.
+WSCLC collects and holds personal and sensitive information of clients that is necessary to help provide front line service delivery within its programs.

 The type of personal and/or sensitive information WSCLC collects and holds generally includes: